maurodelazeri/erigon-test/core/state/redis_state.md

 - Blocks, transactions, and receipts indexed by hash and block number
 - Logs indexed by address and topic for efficient querying

-### 2. `redis_writer.go`
+### 2. `redis_state_v3.go`

-**Purpose:** Wraps the standard Erigon StateWriter to capture state changes and store them in Redis.
+**Purpose:** Provides monitoring capabilities to capture block, transaction, and receipt data during execution.

 **Key Components:**

-- **StateWriterWithRedis** - Wrapper that decorates a standard StateWriter
+- **RedisStateMonitor** - Monitors state changes for Redis integration
-- **State Change Methods** - Override methods to intercept state modifications
+- **Monitoring Methods** - Functions to record block, transaction, and receipt data
+- **Chain Reorganization Handler** - Special handling for chain reorganizations

 **How It Works:**

-1. Each state change is passed through to the underlying StateWriter
-2. In parallel, the change is also written to Redis
-3. Block number and hash are tracked to maintain chain identity
-4. All state operations (account updates, storage changes, code updates) are captured
+1. Block data is captured in the execution flow during block processing
+2. Transaction data is captured when transactions are executed
+3. Receipt data is captured after transactions are processed
+4. Chain reorganizations are properly handled to maintain data consistency

-### 3. `redis_state_v3.go`
+### 3. State Writing Integration

-**Purpose:** Extends Erigon's StateV3 implementation to incorporate Redis storage during transaction execution.
+**Purpose:** Direct integration with Erigon's state writing methods to capture state changes.

 **Key Components:**

-- **RedisStateV3** - Wrapper that delegates to a standard StateV3 instance
-- **Method Overrides** - Custom implementations for ApplyState4 and Unwind
-- **Forwarding Methods** - Pass-through for most StateV3 functionality
+- **Direct Integration** - State writing methods (UpdateAccountData, etc.) directly write to Redis when enabled
+- **Block Number Tracking** - Block number is used as the primary index for historical state
+- **Zero Hash Handling** - A zero hash is used in state writers since actual block hash isn't available

 **How It Works:**

-1. Most operations are delegated to the underlying StateV3 implementation
-2. Block and transaction data is captured during ApplyState4
-3. Chain reorganizations are handled in the Unwind method
-4. The Redis pipeline is flushed periodically to optimize performance
+1. State writing methods check if Redis is enabled
+2. If enabled, they write state changes directly to Redis while performing normal operations
+3. The Redis pipeline is explicitly flushed when a block is committed in `flushAndCheckCommitmentV3`, ensuring Redis is always in sync with the client's state
+4. This approach minimizes code changes while ensuring all state changes are correctly captured

 ## Data Flow and Interaction

 1. **Block Processing:**

-   - When a block is processed, RedisStateV3 captures block header and metadata
+   - When a block is processed, RedisStateMonitor captures block header and metadata
-   - For each transaction, transaction data and receipt are stored in Redis
+   - For each transaction, transaction data is recorded by the monitor
-   - State changes (account/storage/code) are captured by StateWriterWithRedis
+   - After execution, receipt data is also captured by the monitor

 2. **State Modifications:**

-   - When state is modified, StateWriterWithRedis forwards changes to both Redis and the underlying StateWriter
+   - State changes are captured directly in the state writing methods
+   - When these methods are called, they check if Redis is enabled and write to it if so
-   - Account updates, storage changes, and code deployment are tracked with block numbers
+   - Account updates, storage changes, and code deployment are all tracked with block numbers
+   - A zero block hash is used since the state writers don't have access to the actual block hash

 3. **Chain Reorganizations:**

-   - When a reorg occurs, RedisStateV3.Unwind is called
+   - When a reorg occurs, RedisStateMonitor.MonitorUnwind is called
    - The handleReorg method completely removes all data from the non-canonical chain
    - Only canonical chain data remains in Redis, ensuring O(1) access times